Tensh1210/AdaptCast/README.md

 ## Overview

-DriftPilot trains a LightGBM baseline on the ETTh1 electricity transformer dataset, streams new observations row-by-row, and uses three statistical drift detectors (ADWIN, Page-Hinkley, KSWIN) to decide when the data distribution has shifted.
+AdaptCast trains a LightGBM baseline on the ETTh1 electricity transformer dataset, streams new observations row-by-row, and uses three statistical drift detectors (ADWIN, Page-Hinkley, KSWIN) to decide when the data distribution has shifted.
 When drift is detected, an online learner (river's `HoeffdingAdaptiveTreeRegressor`) updates the model incrementally, or a full LightGBM retrain is triggered if the buffer is large enough.
 The new model is promoted to champion only if it achieves at least 5 % RMSE improvement.
 All experiments are tracked in a local MLflow server.
 A FastAPI service exposes predictions, and a Streamlit + Plotly dashboard gives live visibility into drift events, model versions, and forecast accuracy.

 ---